fnproject/tutorials/README.md

 * [Node.js](node/intro/README.md)
 * [Ruby](ruby/intro/README.md)
 * [Python](python/intro/README.md)
-* Docker (Coming Soon!)

 ## Explore Fn
 * [Create Apps with Fn](Apps/README.md) - Learn how to group your functions into an application/API and deploy them together.
-* [Create an Asynchronous Function](Async/README.md) - Learn how to write asynchronous functions for expensive, long running or batch processing.
 * [Create a Function with a Docker Container](ContainerAsFunction/README.md) - This tutorial provides a simple example of how to define an Fn function using a custom built Docker container.

 ## Test and Monitor Functions

-* [Write function tests](Testing/README.md) - Fn provides an easy way to write tests for any language, that can ensure you don't break your function contract.
 * [Monitor Fn metrics with Grafana and Prometheus](grafana/README.md) - Learn how to view Fn server metrics with Prometheus and Grafana.
 * [Troubleshoot functions](Troubleshooting/README.md) - Resolve issues at both development and deployment time.